7 Reasons Startups and Small Businesses Must Pay Attention to Cyber Security

 6. Data Breaches can be Caused by Insider Threats

 While we mostly think of threats as external, it is not uncommon for people from inside the company to be a cause of data breaches.
 These can be both intentional and unintentional.
 It could be an employee making a mistake while a disgruntled one making a mistake on purpose.
 However, both types of employees pose serious threats to the organization.
-Hence, access control is very important for small businesses.
+Hence, access control is significant for small businesses.

 7. Startups Intending to Move to the Cloud Require Cyber Security Planning

-Moving the business to cloud can be resourceful for startups and small businesses.
+Moving the business to the cloud can be resourceful for startups and small businesses.
 However, it comes with its own set of risks.
 Trying to do this without implementing appropriate IT support and cyber security measures could in turn mean that you are directly handing over your data to cyber criminals.
 According to 2020 Cost of Data Breach Report by IBM, 19 percent of malicious data breaches were a result of cloud misconfiguration, which increased the average data breach costs by 14 percent.

 Related Post: How Ai powered tools will change future of Digital Marketing